tubearchivist/tubearchivist/CONTRIBUTING.md

 ## How to make a Pull Request

 Thank you for contributing and helping improve this project.
-Focus for the forseeable future is on improving and building on existing functionality, *not* on adding and expanding the application.
+Focus for the foreseeable future is on improving and building on existing functionality, *not* on adding and expanding the application.

 This is a quick checklist to help streamline the process: